How to access your health records – Patient information leaflet

 • Making an application

-1. To apply for access to your health record you should ask the Disclosure Team (see under Useful Contacts) for an application form.
-This form should be completed and returned to the Disclosure Team, including the necessary identification documents (copies only – not originals).
+1. To apply for access to your health record you can ask the Disclosures Team (see the ‘contact details for the Disclosures Teams’ section) for an application form.
+This form can be completed and returned to the Disclosures Team, including the necessary identification documents

 4. The Appropriate Health Care Professional will decide whether full access is to be granted or whether there is information that needs to be withheld i.e. third party information or information likely to cause a risk of serious harm to you or others.